ishan-marikar/mnfh-site-design/README.md

 ![screenshot](http://i.imgur.com/asratXG.png)

-An alternative design (done before the actual re-design of the site) based on JaneSay's concept design, before it was knocked down.
+An alternative design (done before the actual re-design of the site) based on somebody's concept design, before it was knocked down.
 I just thought I'd put it up here on github.

 ## Getting Started